 Their receivers combine classic design with cutting-edge features to produce products that compete very favorably against other renowned electronics companies such as Yamaha, Pioneer, Denon & Marantz.

-While Onkyo originally made their name by offering excellent performing receivers at affordable prices, they have recently stepped up their game to provide mid-range and high-end units that offer excellent value for money.
+While Onkyo originally made its name by offering excellent performing receivers at affordable prices, they have recently stepped up their game to provide mid-range and high-end units that offer excellent value for money.

 Is Onkyo Going Out Of Business?